sailfish009/openstructure/modules/base/doc/logging.rst

   Change the verbosity level to the given integer value.
 All log events which have a severity above verbosity will be ignored.
-By default, the log level is 2, meaning that errors, warnings and info logging events are visible.
+By default, the log level is 2, meaning that errors, warnings and script logging events are visible.

   :type  verbosity: :class:`int`